situmtech/flutter/README.md

 ## Running the example

-Check the [example/README](./example/README.md) file of this repository to create your first Flutter application using Situm Wayfinding.
+Check the [example/README](./example/README.md) file of this repository to create your first Flutter application using Situm Flutter.

 ## Configure the plugin on your Flutter project